 the ICC Directors.
 When possible, students will be provided with remediation

 - Students missing sessions/exams at the CAPE can only make-up

 the session by rescheduling and completing the missed session/exam at the CAPE.

-- Until all make-up assignments are complete the student will receive an IP or I grade (depending on circumstances).
+- Until all make-up assignments are successfully completed, the student will receive an IP or I grade (depending on circumstances).

 * School of Medicine general policies on attendance, sick